 The crew cut is one of the most timeless hairstyles a man can choose.
 It’s neat, it’s smart, it’s relatively low maintenance and it works to complement each and every face shape.
 What’s more, the Beckham update – with it’s messy styling and choppy texture – gave this classic look a welcome contemporary twist.
-For these reasons, the choppy crew cut makes it onto our list of 2018’s defining cuts, and it couldn’t be easier to get.
+For these reasons, the choppy crew cut makes it onto our list of this year’s defining cuts, and it couldn’t be easier to get.

 Any self-respecting barber will be more than aware of the cut Beck’s is sporting at any given time.
 So if you kindly explain that you’d like his most recent crew cut, they’ll no doubt know what you mean.
 To be double sure, it’s always good practise to take a photo along.

 There are certain men who seem to turn everything they come into contact with to gold.
 One such chap is Donald Glover.
 And his Midas touch extends to the world of men’s hair trends, too.
 The full afro is still a look reserved only for the brave, but Glover has made the style accessible to those of us with conservative tastes as well.